-Data I/O Corporation ("Data I/O", "We", "Our", "Us") is a global market leader for advanced programming and intellectual property management solutions used in the manufacturing of flash, microcontrollers, and flash-memory-based intelligent devices.
+Data I/O Corporation ("Data I/O", "We", "Our", "Us") is a global market leader for advanced programming and associated intellectual property management solutions used in the manufacturing of flash, microcontrollers, and flash-memory-based intelligent devices.
 Data I/O designs, manufactures and sells programming systems for electronic device manufacturers, specifically targeting high growth areas such as high-volume users of flash memory and microcontrollers.
-Virtually every electronic product today incorporates one or more programmable semiconductor devices that contain data and operating instructions essential for the proper operation of the product.
+Most electronic products today incorporate one or more programmable semiconductor devices that contain data and operating instructions essential for the proper operation of the product.

 Our mission is to deliver high-value systems, software and services to the expanding programmable semiconductor market by providing a software-rich programming platform for content delivery.
-These programmable devices are used in products such as smartphones, HDTV, tablets, gaming systems and automobile electronics.
-These solutions, some of which include intellectual property management, secure content management and process control capabilities, enable us to address the demanding requirements of the electronic device market, where applications and intellectual property protection are essential to our customer's success.
-Our largest customers are heavy users of programmable semiconductor devices and include original equipment manufacturers ("OEMs") in wireless and consumer electronics and automotive electronics, and their electronic manufacturing service ("EMS") contract manufacturers.
+Programmable devices are used in products such as automobile electronics, smartphones, HDTV, tablets and gaming systems.
+Our solutions, some of which include associated intellectual property management, secure content management and process control capabilities, enable us to address the demanding requirements of the electronic device market, where applications and intellectual property protection are essential to our customer's success.
+Our largest customers are heavy users of programmable semiconductor devices and include original equipment manufacturers ("OEMs") in automotive electronics, wireless, consumer electronics and the Internet of Things ("IoT") and their electronic manufacturing service ("EMS") contract manufacturers.